Re-Ignited-Development/Re-Ignited-Phone/README.md

 # ReDesign & Functionality project by BTNGaming#7728 and chip#9999!

+# UPDATE: If you're on ESX 1.1 or older, please use the server.lua in resources/server 1-1 folder.
+If you're on ESX 1.2, please use the server.lua in resources/server 1-2 folder!!!

 ## Full Support on the Re-Ignited ESX Support Discord @ [This Link](https://discord.gg/9uRJv5v) or https://discord.gg/9uRJv5v

 ### [Downloads page](https://github.com/btngaming/Re-Ignited-Phone)